algosup/2024-2025-project-5-bubble-intermarche-team-3/TechnicalSpecifications.md

 ### 2.1 In Scope

-- Wine / cheese recommandation.
+- Wine / cheese recommendation.
 - User fiendly interface.
 - Complete filter of wine and cheese for the application.
 - Scanning function to identify the product.